 Dr Stephen Crabbe

-I joined the School of Languages and Area Studies as a full-time lecturer in 2011.
+I joined the University of Portsmouth as a full-time lecturer in 2011.
 I have an AHRC-funded PhD in Applied Linguistics, which I was awarded in January 2012.
 I have also been a Fellow of the Higher Education Academy since October 2015.

 My main research interests are in: